wasmCloud/wasmcloud.com/blog/webassembly_interaction_patterns.md

 draft: false
 ---
 The first thing people need to learn when encountering WebAssembly for the first time is how to interact with the code inside the module.
-There are a number of patterns available for this, and in this blog post I'll cover the main three: _Command, Reactor_, and _Library_.
+There are a number of patterns available for this and, in this blog post, I'll cover the main three: _Command, Reactor_, and _Library_.

 <!-- truncate -->

 As we've mentioned in a number of posts and conference talks, WebAssembly's isolated sandbox forces people to use functions that can only accept and return numbers. _Bailey Hayes_ likes to refer to this aspect of WebAssembly as just _"[a bunch of numbers in a trenchcoat](https://youtu.be/6_BRLqxiZPU?t=459)"_.
-There are plenty of libraries, wrappers, tools, and extensions that try and hide this basic fact, but it's important to understand underneath all of that, it's comes down to exchanging numbers.
+There are plenty of libraries, wrappers, tools and extensions that try and hide this basic fact, but it's important to understand, underneath it all, its comes down to exchanging numbers.

 Once we get past the fact that we're only dealing with numbers, we can then move on to explore _how_ we're going to interact with the module.
 Let's take a look at each of these patterns in turn.